katzenpost/katzen/README.md

 The easiest way to build katzen is in a container managed by [podman](https://podman.io/) or [docker](https://en.wikipedia.org/wiki/Docker_(software)).
-(Podman is a docker replacement which has the advantage of not requiring root access or a daemon to operate.)
+(Podman is a docker replacement which has the advantages of not requiring root access or a daemon to operate.)

-There is a Makefile in this repository with targets to create a container image with the build environment and to create a container and build katzen.
+The Makefile in this repository has targets to create a container image with the build environment, and to create a container with that image, and build katzen in the container.

-If you have docker running and are in the `docker` group, you can simply run `make` to run the default make target (`docker-build-linux`) and you will have a `katzen` binary which you can run as `./katzen`.
-To use docker when you are not in the `docker` group, you must prefix the `make` command with `sudo`.

-Alternately, to use `podman`, you can add `docker=podman` after the `make` command.
+Although the make target names are prefixed with `docker-`, podman will be used by default if it is installed.
+If you have both podman and docker installed and want to force the use of docker, or if you want to specify the path to a different docker/podman compatible binary, you can specify `docker=docker` as the first argument to the `make` command.

+The default target is `docker-build-linux` which will produce a linux binary.
-Other Makefile targets include `docker-build-windows` and `docker-build-android`, which build for those platforms, and `docker-shell` which puts you in a shell inside a build container.
+Other Makefile targets include `docker-build-windows` and `docker-build-android`, which build for those platforms, and `docker-shell` which puts you in a shell inside an ephemeral build container with your local checkout mounted at `/go/katzen`.

-To remove the docker images and containers created in this process, run `make docker-clean` (prefixing it with `sudo` if you used `sudo` previously).
-The Makefile contains targets which build intermediate images for the Debian and go module dependencies so that local changes can be built without the need for internet access.
+To remove the docker images and containers created by the Makefile, run `make docker-clean`.
+The Makefile contains targets which build intermediate images for the Debian and go module dependencies, so that local changes can be built without the need for internet access.

-To also include local changes from the Katzenpost monorepo, add `replace github.com/katzenpost/katzenpost => ./katzenpost` to katzen's `go.mod` file and clone the monorepo in your katzen checkout.
+To build using local uncomitted changes from the Katzenpost monorepo, add `replace github.com/katzenpost/katzenpost => ./katzenpost` to katzen's `go.mod` file and clone the monorepo in your katzen checkout.
+(Note: this workflow is currently hampered by the need to manually build the libsphincsplus.a library in the local checkout of katzenpost.)

-To build an apk for Anroid, use the makefile target docker-build-android, `make docker-build-android`

 ### Building without docker